-Have you heard about Colposcopy?
+Have you heard about colposcopy?
 Did you know someone who went through this medical procedure?
-This blog is about a humble story about my experiences regarding Colposcopy.
-The aim is to share information regarding this medical procedure, which is commonly done to women who have problems with their cervix and or experiencing unusual bleeding.
+This blog is a humble story about my experiences regarding colposcopy.
+The aim is to share information regarding this medical procedure, which is commonly done on women who have problems with their cervix and or experiencing unusual bleeding.
 So, let me share some questions and answers that I have found, gathered, and dealt with.

 FAQs about Colposcopy

 Helpful Reads: FAQs About HPV, Facts You Must Remember about Human Papillomavirus (HPV), HPV 66, is it Deadly?, The Best Guide to Manage PCOS, Home Remedies to Manage Adenomyosis, Quick FAQs about Iron Deficiency, FAQs about Adenomyosis, Useless Overthinking